Orting, Washington: 2000 census

 The median household income was $53,464 and the median family income was $55,335.
 Males had a median income of $41,486 and females $26,438.
 The per capita income was $18,951.
 About 4.2% of families and 6.5% of the population had incomes below the poverty line, including 5.2% of those under the age of 18 and 15.8% of those 65 and older.

 Places

 Washington Soldiers Home

-The Washington Soldiers Home, provides nursing care, medical care and support services for veterans and family members.
+The Washington Soldiers Home provides nursing care, medical care and support services for veterans and family members.
 It is located on the Orting Kapowsin Highway southwest of the city.
 Nearby, the Soldiers Home Cemetery contains 2,265 graves, including four Medal of Honor recipients from the American Civil War.

 Hatcheries

 The Voights Creek Hatchery is located outside Orting, attracting fishermen for its salmon.

 Parks and murals

-Orting's parks are filled with trees.
-Picnics are common in the center of the historic downtown area.
+Orting has several city parks, including community and neighborhood parks with sportsfields and walking trails.
+Main City Park in downtown includes a covered gazebo and a memorial wall.
 Historic murals are scattered on buildings throughout the city.